xyproto/zsh-noregerts/README.md

 ### Installation

-1. `install -Dm644 zsh-noregerts.zsh ~/.zsh/zsh-noregerts/zsh-noregerts.zsh` and then add this to your `~/.zshrc`:
+Simply `install -Dm644 zsh-noregerts.zsh ~/.zsh/zsh-noregerts/zsh-noregerts.zsh` and then add this to your `~/.zshrc`:

     source ~/.zsh/zsh-noregerts/zsh-noregerts.zsh